boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ## From ProcessParameters to Environment

 ### Walk the ProcessParameters Struct to find our Environment
-From the ProcessParamters Struct we will want to note the pointer to the `Environment` and the `EnvironmentSize`.
+From the ProcessParameters Struct we will want to note the pointer to the `Environment` and the `EnvironmentSize`.

 ```
 0:000> dx -r1 ((ntdll!_RTL_USER_PROCESS_PARAMETERS *)0x7423b0)